The following is an opinion, backed by online research.

-Your domain name, which is usually the name of your business and very important to branding, is set up by YP entirely under their control.
+Your domain name, which is usually the name of your business and very important to branding, is set up by YP, or similar services, entirely under their control.
 Client transfer is prohibited and YP retains total control as not only the administrator of the domain name, but also as the registrant.

-This means should you want to use your domain name with a new website in the future you would have a long and hard fought battle to get it released from the control of YP.
 I have heard stories of some people successfully getting their own domain names released, but generally not without a huge price tag to do so.
-Most stories I have heard from people is it was impossible for them to get their own domains back after being setup by YP for a website.
+Most stories I have heard from people is it was impossible for them to get their own domains back after being set up by YP for a website.

 One thing I always stress to my clients is maintain control of your own domain name, no matter who is building your website.
 You can let your web designer have access to setup your nameservers, etc., but make sure that domain is registered in your name, with your current contact info, not someone else’s.

 And, also be sure you are renewing your domain name every year.
 If you are afraid of forgetting, set it up to auto-renew on your behalf and don’t let it lapse due to outdated credit card info, etc.

 Rebuilding a website if need be is doable, but trying to get back your own domain name, when you didn’t register it in your own name initially, is extremely difficult.
 Having control of your own domain is a must at all times!

 If someone else is registering your domain name for you, say a website developer or third party, make sure it has your contact information as the domain name owner.
 Generally domains I register have the client as the owner with me as the technical contact person.